Developing tasty and nutritious food with yeast protein

-In this on-demand webinar, Biospringer experts will explore the current and emerging market trends and explain how yeast protein can help develop great savoury or sweet plant-based foods.
-Attendees will see several examples of the protein’s application to help paint a clearer picture of how the product can support them with their plant-based innovations.
+In this on-demand webinar, Biospringer experts explored the current and emerging market trends and explained how yeast protein can help develop great savoury or sweet plant-based foods.
+Viewers will see several examples of the protein’s application to help paint a clearer picture of how the product can support them with their plant-based innovations.

 Key learning objectives:

 - Understand the latest plant-based trends

 - Recognise the power of yeast protein as a complete protein

 - Learn how yeast protein can be used to enrich your product while offering a neutral taste

 - Determining applications: discover how it can be used in meat and dairy analogues to add quality proteins to snacks, biscuits and other sweet products.

 Daryl Smith is the Business Manager EMEA at Biospringer.
 He has 20 years of experience working in developing and developed markets with direct customers and distributors, focusing on the flavours and food ingredients area.

 Bénédicte Petton joined the Biospringer team as EMEA Marketing Director in December 2020.
 She has a wealth of experience in the food industry, including at an international level, having worked for companies such as Monin, Dole, Elle and Vire.

 Christelle Mouteyen-Migaud joined Biospringer more than 20 years ago and has worked in various departments – beginning with export sales, then within quality.
 She is now Marketing Manager for Europe, Middle East and Africa.